MenggeC3PO/Computer_vision_note/README.md

-# ROS2 Humble Docker Template

-# Computer Vision Development Environment
+# Computer Vision Docker Note

 This repository is my personal note which contains a Docker-based development environment for computer vision projects, configured for Ubuntu 22.04 with Python, OpenCV, and AI libraries.